mkbaldwin/cloud-study-guides/AWS_CCP_Study_Guide.md

   * **AWS Global Accelerator** - Routes via AWS global edge locations.
 Once a request reaches an edge location it is routed within AWS network instead of internet.
 Improves performance and has superior fault tolerance.
+  * **AWS Local Zones** - Allows you to run AWS services for your application close to large population centers to reduce latency to your end users.

 ## File Storage Services
   * **Amazon Simple Storage Service (S3)** - Fully managed file storage service that stores files as objects in buckets.